Repowering wind farms: Maximizing electricity production in mature wind markets

 How Youwind supports repowering

-• Scenario analysis to evaluate multiple turbine replacement options efficiently
+• Scenario analysis to evaluate multiple turbine models and layout options

-• Yield and wake-loss comparisons to optimize energy production
+• Yield and wake loss modeling to optimize electricity production

-By giving developers the ability to quickly explore technical and financial scenarios, Youwind enables smarter decisions and more profitable projects.
+By empowering developers to compare technical and financial scenarios within the same workflow, Youwind supports smarter decisions and more profitable projects.

 Written by Youwind Content Team